Elicit vs. Illicit: What’s the Difference?

 When to Use Illicit

-Illicit is an adjective that means illegal, not permitted, or against the law or rules.
-It is often used to describe activities, substances, or behavior that are forbidden.
+Illicit is an adjective that means illegal, not permitted, or against the law.
+It is usually used to describe activities, goods, or behavior that are forbidden.

 • The police discovered an illicit drug operation.